perryrobinson/cruddy-beer-app/README.rst

 cruddy-beer-app
 ==============

-Sample CRUD application with Flask and SQLAlchemy
+Sample CRUD applcation using Python, Flask, SQLAlchemy, and SQLite for maintaining a collection of your favorite beer.

 Requirements
 ============
+Create a virtual environment if you don't want to bloat your installed packages.

 Please execute the following commands: